Percona-QA/percona-qa/pmm-tests/pmm_stress_test_py/README.md

 * Generating 10 randomized instances(--pmm_instance_count 10) for each PS instances(for us 2) and adding them to PMM, totally 20 pmm instances
 * Creating 10 databases(--create_databases 10)
 * Creating 10 tables (--create_tables 10)
-* Creating 20 sleep queries for giving instance type(ps) and inserting them using 10 Python threads(--create_sleep_queries 20 ps 10)
+* Creating 20 sleep queries for giving instance type(ps) and running them using 10 Python threads(--create_sleep_queries 20 10)
 * Creating 20 unique queries(-create_unique_queries 20) using mysqlslap and running it against each PS instance.
 * Creating raw image with and inserting it 2 times into table (--insert_blobs 2)
 * Creating string with given length(10000) and inserting it 2 times (--insert_longtexts 2 10000)